 - About Us

-The Community Foundation of Howard County has awarded more than $107,800 in competitive grants during the first half of 2017.
+The Community Foundation of Howard County has awarded more than $190,300 for the year.

 $12,500 to Coordinated Assistance Ministries supports plumbing repairs for Serena House.
 This includes $7,500 in matching funds that will be used for the electrical upgrades for the home.
 The facility provides supervised temporary housing assistance to young women in a family-style home setting.